The Prints of Charles Burchfield

 Charles E. Burchfield (1893 - 1967) is primarily known for his paintings, mostly in watercolor.

-He did, however, do a few prints: one etching, eleven wood engravings, and three lithographs.
+He did, however, do a few prints: (at least) eleven etchings, eleven wood engravings, four lithographs,

-Here are six of the wood engravings.
+Here are nine of the wood engravings.
 They were done in collaboration with Julius J. Lankes (1884 - 1960).

-Burchfield did the drawings directly on the wood blocks and Lankes cut the blocks.
+Burchfield did the drawings directly on the wood blocks and Lankes then cut the blocks.

 The first of these, "Uprooted Tree", is typical of Burchfield's approach to nature.
 It is a perfectly